Why Sell Warhol to Revolver Gallery?

 Market value for “blue chip” art is determined by auction results.
 The top auction houses have tens of thousands of clients, and have the largest reach for selling Warhol canvases or screenprints.
 The selling price of a work at auction is considered in the industry to be the fair market value for a work.
 Considering looking at Artnet.com and running a report to determine market value for your Warhol.

 2) Auction Houses – Based on the above information, one might think it is smart to sell a work through an auction house.
 They have the largest customer base and determine market value, so it would make sense to sell a Warhol through them.

-Working through auction houses can be a good experience, but it is necessary to understand the way auction houses work, to make the best decision on where to sell your work.
-The selling price of a work at is determined by the selling price during the sale (or hammer price) plus a 25% “buyers premium” or fee onto of the hammer price.
+Working through auction houses can be a good experience but it is necessary to understand the way auction houses work in order to make the best decision on where to sell your work.
+The selling price of an item is determined by the selling price during the sale (or hammer price) plus a 25% “buyers premium” or fee on top of the hammer price.
 If a work sells for $100,000, then $75,000 would go to the consignor who put the work up for auction.
 On top of that fee, the auction house will charge you 10% as a commission, as well as up to 10% more for insurance, marketing, and other charges.
 When all is said and done, you can expect to take home 60%-65% of the what the work sold for including the buyers premium.